cl-library-docs/common-lisp-libraries/docs/postmodern.md

  target-fields/on-delete/on-update/deferrable/initially-deferred)
 ```

-Add a foreign key to the table being defined. target-table is the
+Used insde a [deftable](#deftable) form.
+Add a foreign key to the table being
-referenced table. columns is a list of column names or single name in
+defined. target-table is the referenced table. columns is a list of
-this table, and, if the columns have different names in the referenced
+column names or single name in this table, and, if the columns have
-table, target-columns must be another list of column names or single
+different names in the referenced table, target-columns must be another
-column name of the target-table, or :primary-key to denote the column(s)
+list of column names or single column name of the target-table, or
-of the target-table's primary key as referenced column(s).
+:primary-key to denote the column(s) of the target-table's primary key
+as referenced column(s).

 The on-delete and on-update arguments can be used to specify ON DELETE
 and ON UPDATE actions, as per the keywords allowed in create-table.
 In